 You can also export your keywords from either the “Suggestions” table or your keyword lists.
 You have the option to export to a CSV file (with or without metrics) or copy to the clipboard.

 Other tools in the Mangools Suite

-Mangools also includes two more SEO tools that integrate with KWFinder and are included in the price (see below).
+Mangools also includes three more SEO tools that integrate with KWFinder and are included in the price (see below).